Conrad McRae: Professional career

 McRae moved on to play in Europe, eventually starring on several European clubs in Turkey, France, Italy and Greece.
 He helped Efes of Istanbul to win the FIBA Korać Cup of 1995–96, and also reached the Italian League's championship finals in the 1996–97 season, with Fortitudo Bologna.
 While in Europe, he accidentally scored in the wrong basket, after getting a poor night's sleep in his Parisian hotel room, due to what were described as "water problems."
 Though McRae never played in the NBA, he did play on home soil for the Fort Wayne Fury of the CBA, in 1994.
 In eight games played with the Fury, McRae averaged 8.6 points and 7.5 points per game.

 In 1999, McRae signed a 10-day contract with the Denver Nuggets, but it was terminated after he fainted before a game.

 Death

 In the summer of 2000, McRae collapsed and died while running wind sprints during an Orlando Magic summer league practice at the University of California, Irvine.
-An autopsy failed to determine the cause of death, but McRae had a history of arrythmia.
+An autopsy failed to determine the cause of death, but McRae had a history of arrhythmia.

+McRae was to be married August 5th, 26 days from his passing.